MrHyperIon101/Artisan-AI/README.md

 To ensure we move fast and efficiently, here are our defined roles.
 While we'll all collaborate, this defines primary ownership.

-    Team Leader & Project Manager (Your Name): I will manage our project board (Trello/Jira), oversee the integration of all components, handle the final deployment, and prepare our presentation and demo video.
+    Team Leader & Project Manager (Souvik): I will manage our project board (GitHub), oversee the integration of all components, handle the final deployment, and prepare our presentation and demo video.
 I'm here to remove any roadblocks.

-    Frontend Lead (Person with the mini-frontend): You will own the User Interface and Experience (UI/UX).
+    Frontend Lead (Spandan): You will own the User Interface and Experience (UI/UX).
 Your mission is to expand the existing frontend, build out all necessary React components and pages, and ensure the platform is beautiful, intuitive, and fully responsive.

-    Backend Lead: You are the architect of our server-side logic.
+    Backend Lead (Kishalay and Shinas): You are the architect of our server-side logic.
 You'll be responsible for setting up the server, designing the database schema, and building the REST APIs that our frontend will communicate with.

-    AI/ML Lead: You will be the heart of our "GenAI" features.
+    AI/ML Lead(Shinas and Souvik): You will be the heart of our "GenAI" features.
 Your focus will be on mastering and integrating the Google Gemini API to power our core functionalities, starting with content generation and moving to semantic search.

-    Full-Stack & Testing Lead: You are the vital link between all parts of our stack.
+    Testing Lead (Evan): You are the vital link between all parts of our stack.
 You'll work closely with the Frontend and Backend leads to ensure seamless API integration and lead our quality assurance efforts by testing endpoints and user flows.

 Proposed Tech Stack